 This post is part two of a multipart exploration of “open source in China”.
-If this is the first time you’ve ever heard of or thought about China’s open source ecosystem, I recommend reading Part I of this series, “Open Source in China: The Players”, so you have a sense of who are the major companies and organizations that move and shake that ecosystem.
+If this is the first time you’ve ever heard of or thought about China’s open source ecosystem, I recommend reading Part I of this series, “Open Source in China: The Players”, so that you can have a sense of who the major companies and organizations that move and shake that ecosystem are.
 (See Part III "Open Source in China: The Trends", if you want to jump ahead.)

 This post focuses on how open source factors into the overall market incentives and competitive dynamics that these players play in, thus “the game”.
 In a future post, I will discuss emerging trends and macro geopolitical implications.